- Middlesbrough, Tees Valley, TS1 3BA

 - Professor Paul Croney

-The University is highly regarded for its specialist courses in areas such as digital media, animation and computer games design; criminology, policing, forensics, fraud management and crime scene science; health and social care; engineering; and leadership & management.
-Its niche provision is designed to meet specific employer needs, with many professionally accredited programmes encouraging a real-world problem-solving approach.
+The University is highly regarded for its specialist courses in areas such as digital media, animation and computer games design; criminology, policing, forensics, crime scene science; health and social care; engineering; and leadership & management.
+It is a top 25 university for teaching quality (Sunday Times Good University Guide 2017).